 Look for local pâtés, liver sausages or terrines and serve with an assortment of other charcuterie fair like: crackers, pickles, dried fruits and nuts.

 There you have it.
 A few ideas to hopefully open your mind to nose to tail eating.
-Nose to tail eating is how we should approach our animal consumption today.
+It is how we should approach our animal consumption today.

 This way we can save money, the environment and our health.

 Do you eat nose to tail?
-What’s your favourite way to prepare a lesser known part of the animal?
-Let me know!
+What’s your favorite way to prepare a lesser known section of the animal?
+Leave a comment and let me know!